USGS confirms earthquake reported in Livingston County

 LIVINGSTON COUNTY, N.Y.
-(WROC) — A 2.4 magnitude earthquake was felt by Livingston County residents Thursday evening.
+(WROC) — A 2.4 magnitude earthquake was felt by Livingston County residents on Thursday at 8:41 p.m.

 Livingston County Sheriff Thomas Dougherty tweeted about the earthquake just before 9:30 p.m., saying his office was receiving multiple calls from concerned residents.